Puneeth1996/3VIEW1-1-2020/Readme.txt

 1. Its time to wire Front For Single News Page

 2. Its time to implement one search bar type functionality.

+From 2.40 pm

+Work on Component for the project to full fill the UI

+1. The rolling what we do section only in the HOME Page      What We Do Section

+2. The                                                       Meet the Team Section